: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : The Great Walnut Tree (Le Grand Noyer) (1875) by Camille Pissarro:

-: Lily and Bella’s favorite part of the Veloway: the bearded dragon belonging to the super kind …
+: Lily and Bella’s favorite part of the Veloway: the bearded dragon belonging to the super kind and …

-: Miroslav Volf, unpacking what he calls a “catholic personality”: When God comes, God …
+: Miroslav Volf, unpacking what he calls a “catholic personality”: When God comes, God brings a whole …

 : Miroslav Volf: A genuinely Christian reflection on social issues must be rooted in the self-giving …